abhisri459/Todo-List/README.md

-# Todo-List
+## todoProject

 It's just a fun project to manage myself.
-Anyone can use it for increasing their productivity.
+U can also use it for increasing your productivity.

 It is based on MERN stack basics